clemsos/writings/_quora/2018-09-04-Why-do-China-watchers-pay-so-much-attention-to-the-front-page-of-Peoples-Daily.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Why do China watchers pay so much attention to the front page of People\'s Daily? - Quora
+    Why do China watchers pay so much attention to the front page of People\'s Daily? - Quora
 ---